 For more details, see Construction Notice #51.

-Lane Reductions approaching Lake Shore Boulevard and Carlaw Avenue Intersection: Starting as soon as September 15 at 11 p.m.
+Lane Reductions approaching Lake Shore Boulevard and Carlaw Avenue Intersection: Until Early December

 To facilitate rebuilding Lake Shore Boulevard, some eastbound lanes will be reduced on Lake Shore approaching Carlaw Avenue, and southbound on Carlaw Avenue, approaching Lake Shore.
 At least one lane will remain open in all directions.
-There will be no right turn from Lake Shore Boulevard eastbound to Carlaw Avenue southbound.
+There will be no right turn from Lake Shore Boulevard eastbound to Carlaw Avenue southbound and no right turn from Lake Shore Boulevard Westbound on to Carlaw Avenue northbound.
 A detour will be in place via Logan Avenue and Commissioners Street.

 Above: A map showing the locations of lane reductions and other traffic flow changes at Lake Shore Boulevard East and Carlaw Avenue.